-This comprehensive review by Tools&Targets details a ballistic gel test of Federal Punch 180-grain .44 Special ammunition.
-The host, demonstrating high expertise, tested the ammo through both a Charter Arms Boomer (2-inch barrel) and a Taurus Tracker (4-inch barrel) with a heavy clothing barrier.
-The results show impressive performance for a .44 Special round, with good expansion and penetration, making it a viable self-defense option, particularly for short-barreled revolvers.
+This video provides an expert-level ballistic gel test of Federal Punch .44 Special 180-grain ammunition, conducted by the host of Tools&Targets.
+The test utilizes a LabRadar chronograph and standardized gel blocks with clothing barriers to assess performance from both a Charter Arms Boomer and a Taurus Tracker revolver.
+The data reveals impressive expansion and penetration, making it a viable self-defense option, particularly for short-barreled revolvers.

 This video tests Remington Ultimate Defense Full Size .357 Magnum ammunition, loaded with Golden Saber, from short-barreled handguns.
 The test involves shooting through heavy clothing into ballistic gel using a Taurus 605 and a Ruger GP100.
 The focus is on how full-size ammunition performs from shorter barrels, simulating real-world self-defense scenarios.